-The proportion of DBHDS funding that each CSB receives generally aligns with the proportion of Virginians living in poverty in each CSB's service area.
-This means that DBHDS allocations are generally targeted to communities with the greatest need for CSB services.
+DBHDS allocations generally align with communities' population in poverty (Figure 1-3).
+CSBs primarily serve residents living in poverty, suggesting that CSB funding is likely going to communities that need their services the most.
 There is variation in funding per person in poverty across CSBs, and this is likely driven in part by the different services each CSB provides and the prevalence of behavioral health issues and developmental disabilities in the community.
 In the case of historical-based budgets, this per-person variation is likely driven by population and demographic shifts over time that were not captured in an outdated formula.